Syzygium cumini

+View of Syzygium cumini tree at Laxman Garden in Basuki Bihari.
+In the Mithila region, it is known as Jamun Gachhi.

-Syzygium cumini, also known as Malabar plum, Java plum, black plum, jamun, jaman, jambul, jambolan or Indian blackberry, is an evergreen tropical tree in the flowering plant family Myrtaceae, and favored for its fruit, timber, and ornamental value.
+Syzygium cumini, also known as Java plum, Malabar plum, jambolan, black plum, jamun, jambul, is an evergreen tropical tree in the flowering plant family Myrtaceae, and favored for its fruit, timber, and ornamental value.
 It is native to the Indian subcontinent and Southeast Asia.
 It can reach heights of up to 30 m and can live more than 100 years.
 A rapidly growing plant, it is considered an invasive species in many world regions.

 Syzygium cumini has been introduced to areas including islands of the Pacific and Indian Oceans, Australia, Hong Kong and Singapore.

 The tree was introduced to Florida and is grown in tropical and subtropical regions worldwide.
 Its fruits are eaten by various native birds and small mammals, such as jackals, civets, and fruit bats.